Peck's personal Web site

 Triumphal arch and apse

 Original 6th century mosaics here: at the very top, Christ in a medallion and the symbols of the Four Evangelists, then Christ in a microscopic medallion stuck in his golden cross in the big disc of the universe, with the lambs of Peter, James and John observing, and below that St Apollinare praying for grace for his flock of cute little sheepsies.
 (Below that are just another bunch of bishops.)

 Sarcophagi along both walls

 Awwww.
 "To Licinia Valeria Faustina italica, who sleeps in peace, and who lived for one year, six months, and six days; a beloved daughter.
 Her grieving parents."
-This touching memorial, BTW, is pre-Christian; the basilica was built over a Roman-era cemetery.
+This touching memorial is pre-Christian; the basilica was built over a Roman-era cemetery.

 Throw your pennies here, for luck.
 Think of it as a fountain.